 All students in K-8th Grade participate in weekly Special Area Classes.
 Art, General and Vocal Music, STEM, and Library Science are all taught weekly.
 Physical Education and Spanish Immersion classes are taught twice a week.
 Technology is integrated throughout our curriculum in all grades.
 St. John School believes that providing our students with these additional classes enhances their education and is an integral part of a well-rounded education.

 Resource teachers and aides are used throughout the grades to help reduce class size, reinforce instruction, and to maximize the learning experience for our students.

-Students in grades 5-8 have a school-issued Chromebook to use throughout the day.
-The lower school has 1:1 iPad availability at the teachers’ discretion.
+Students have a school-issued Chromebook to use throughout the day at the teachers’ discretion.
 The Students are actively engaged and educational experiences are enhanced through the use of technology.